ZeningLin/ViBERTgrid-PyTorch/readme.md

 #### 2.1 ICDAR SROIE
 It is worth noting that the labeling of the dataset will strongly affect the final result.
 The original SROIE dataset (https://rrc.cvc.uab.es/?ch=13&com=tasks) only contains text label of the key information.
 Coordinates, however, are necessary for constructing the grid, hence **we re-labeled the dataset to obtain the coordinates**.
 Unfortunately our re-labelled data cannot be made public for some reasons.
-But the training weights using the data is available at [here](https://drive.google.com/file/d/1VI5g9wbtc0uihhCmM3g5_g20UFVOGhw6/view?usp=sharing) (96+ entity-level F1)
+But the weights trained using our relabelled data is available at [here](https://drive.google.com/file/d/1z5yvFlYEZWy7-scRCwL-DFMkg_2ABi-p/view?usp=sharing) (**97+ entity-level F1**).

 Here's another method for matching the coordinates through regular expression and cosine similarity, referring to (https://github.com/antoinedelplace/Chargrid). **The matching result is not satisfying and can only achieve an entity-level F1 of around 60**.